-- A maximum of 2 plans with any carrier in 12 months before a 6 month gap is required for another STM plan.
+- A maximum of 2 plans with any carrier in 12 months before a 6 month gap is required for another short term medical plan.

-- Limited to 1 STM plan.
+- Limited to 1 short term medical plan.
 No Rewrites allowed.

-- Limited to 1 STM plan.
-No Rewrites allowed. (must wait 64 days before reapplying)
+- Limited to 1 short term medical plan.
+No Rewrites allowed.
+Must wait 64 days before reapplying.

 - Limited to 1 Rewrite.

-- Limited to 185 days of STM coverage with National General in any 365 day period (185 days of coverage does not need to be consecutive.)
+- Limited to 185 days of short term medical coverage with the same plan administrator in any 365 day period.
+185 days of coverage does not need to be consecutive.